 He was waiting for an answer.
 I have no idea in which conditions this kid has been raised.
 I don’t want to pop his believes bubble.
 “It’s sure that if you believe in it and that you are looking for it, you’ll find it”.
 I didn’t know what else to say, and fortunately, he was arriving at destination.

 That evening, I thought I would make it to Cutervo.
 I climbed for about 40 kilometers and after a downhill, an other climb surprises me.
 I won’t be able to make it before sunset.
 I was weaving through mountainous countryside, passing in front of house that looked uninhabited.
 No forests to sleep hidden.
 Street lamps (that I never seen lighted) were giving me signs that I should get close to the city, but my legs (and my moral) couldn’t anymore.
 Finally, I see a house with life, with a perfect spot to put my tent a little bit higher.
 I go down to the house to ask for permission and as I was going around the corner, the family enters the house and slap the door.
 I say “hello, I just want to know if I can sleep up there, the sun is set and I won’t make it before dark to Cutervo.”
 No answer.
 They hear me very well, mud and straw with a thin window, it’s not that soundproof.
-After many attempts to talk to them, I go back to my bicycle and wonder how I can set up with disturbing.
+After many attempts to talk to them, I go back to my bicycle and wonder how I can set up without disturbing.
 And I almost don’t have any water left.
 And now it’s dark for real.
 I go back down and ask to whom who wants to hear if I can fill up my bottle with water from the outside tap, and I do it.
 I repeat that I am traveling by bicycle and that I can’t make it to Cutervo, that I’ll sleep up there without disturbing and that I’ll be leaving at sunrise.
 Finally, a man get out of the house.
 I might have two heads higher than him.
 Timid, round eyes, after many tergiversations, he tells me that the land up there is not his and that the owner isn’t living around.
 I thank him, don’t ask him for anything more, go back there and set up my sleeping mattress on a bench under the outside roof of the barn and fall asleep, wondering if they were believing that it was the devil who were coming to their house.

 The effects of the treatment wouldn’t have lasted.
 I go on the next day, surprised by intermittent lower belly cramps.
 The next day, a charming pharmacist will recommend me the right treatment.